McIntyre-Lab/TranD/source/README.md

 # TranD: Transcript Distances

+**Below is a basic description of the functionality of TranD.
+New users, please check the [Wiki](https://github.com/McIntyre-Lab/TranD/wiki).
+The [User Guide](https://github.com/McIntyre-Lab/TranD/wiki/User-Guide) contains more detailed information on how to run and install TranD.**

 TranD is a collection of tools to facilitate metrics of structural variation for whole genome transcript annotation files (GTF) that pinpoint structural variation to the nucleotide level.